Creating a Single Mom (or Single Dad) Budget: 10 Tips for Financial Success

 As a single parent, it’s essential to have a plan in place in case you aren’t able to bring in income or care for your child.

 “You could have your emergency savings built up, but if you lost your job due to an illness or a disability, that emergency savings is only going to last so long,” Ward said.
+If you’re solely responsible for children, here are three ways you should start planning ahead to ensure their financial success and stability.

 Disability insurance pays you a portion of your salary if you get injured or suffer a medical condition that prevents you from working.
 If you’re an older parent, you might want to think about long-term care insurance, which can defray the costs of a home health aide or home modifications, like building a ramp for a wheelchair.

 Having life insurance can provide funds for a relative or another trusted individual to raise your children in the event of your death.
-It’s also vital to have a will that names who you’d want to be their guardian.
+It’s also vital to have a will that names whom you’d want to be their guardian.

 “When the burden of building a future you want for yourself and your child falls solely on your shoulders, identifying how you want your wealth distributed and managed if you are no longer living is important,” Love said.
-“You can dictate how your wealth will be transferred to your child, and how those resources will be used.”
+“You can dictate how your wealth will be transferred to your child and how those resources will be used.”

 7. Don’t Forget to Invest for Your Future